thomaspinckney3/cs4501/Project3.md

 ### What to turn in ###

-Create a tag in your GitHub and email your TA the tag.
+once you are ready to submit, create a Github Release, and email Zakey (zaf2xk) the link to the release - please make the subject of the email "ISA Project 3 Submission".
 Make sure you've tested your code thoroughly and haven't forgotten to commit anything.
 Also make sure to test your full stack from a clean/empty/new database so that you're not accidentally depending on anything already in your system.